alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 Computing $$f(x,y)$$ may leak information about $$x$$ and $$y$$, but it's a necessary evil if Alice and Bob want to compute $$f$$.

-If the ideal world with Faith is the best we can do, thenthen we should expect the real protocol (the one where Faith doesn't exist) to act the same.
+If the ideal world with Faith is the best we can do, then we should expect the real protocol (the one where Faith doesn't exist) to act the same.
 This gives the following definition of security.